 sudo systemctl status mysql

-or an IP address) and port (default is 3306
+or the server’s IP address) and port (default is 3306

 This error occurs when you try to query a table that doesn’t exist in the database.